Illustration: Pedro Lourenco

 In Black Sabbath’s “Black Sabbath,” the use of the tritone denies the listener of any feeling of resolution:

 These bands (and countless others) used the tritone in a way that would make Gudio of Arezzo shudder: to intentionally add tension and darkness to their music.
-Up to this point, the interval may seem like a diabolical one-trick pony.
-However, ending things here would neglect a whole other side of the tritone — one that’s surprisingly delicate and beautiful.
+With these examples alone, the interval may seem like a diabolical one-trick pony.
+However, ending things here would neglect a whole other side of the tritone—one that’s surprisingly delicate and beautiful.

 The angel’s interval…?

-After exploring the tritone’s history and listening to some of its most popular use cases, it may be hard to imagine it as anything other than the devil’s interval.
-However, the tritone can actually transform its character entirely with the power of harmony; as an example, let’s take a look at half-diminished seventh chords.
+After exploring the tritone’s history and listening to some of its most iconic use cases, it may be hard to imagine it as anything other than the devil’s interval.
+However, the tritone can actually transform its character entirely with the power of harmony—as an example, let’s take a look at half-diminished seventh chords.

 A half-diminished seventh chord built on C